patrik-knaperek/sgtdv-path_tracking/README.md

 ___

-The pathtracking task is divided into two: steering control and speed control.
+The path-tracking task is divided into two: steering control and speed control.

 For steering control, [Pure Pursuit](https://drive.google.com/file/d/1ObsUo9i07dW73RavOTAYJBq5Mh6H2AWu/view?usp=share_link) algorithm is implemented.
 For speed control, a simple discrete PI regulator (with ramp) is implemented.
 Constant reference speed is given as a parameter.